 However, there are some areas in Watford which look tired compared with the recently rebuilt area around the intu Watford.
 The High Street is very long and seems to decline northwards where the Exchange Road flyover crosses.
 This area has lower end retail, but it also has independent restaurants and a number of pubs and nightclubs.
 The numerous charity shops and some vacant properties indicate a location on the margins of viability.

 The area does have space for good quality outdoor seating for the restaurants and public houses in the area, creating a sense of pavement café culture that could be further enhanced.
-The space around The Pond hosts a number of events every year including an ice rink at Christmas, a beach in the summer and outdoor film screenings.
+The space around The Pond hosts a number of events every year including an outdoor film screenings.

 There is a need to revitalise this wider area to help reinforce Watford’s role as a key destination.